thitemple/gulp-babel-demo/README.md

 gulp
 ```

-The results of the are show in the browser's console.
+The results are shown in the browser's console.